 This difference in procedure reflects the position that, whilst sexual activity under 16 remains illegal, young people under the age of 13 are not capable to give consent to such sexual activity.

 Although sexual activity in itself is no longer an offence over the age of 16, young people under the age of 18 are still offered protection under the Children Act 1989.

 Consideration still needs to be given to issues of sexual exploitation and abuse of power in circumstances outlined above.
-Young people, of course, can still be subject to offences of rape and assault and the circumstances of an incident may need to be explored with a young person.
+Young people, of course, can still be subject to offences of rape and assault and the circumstances of an incident may need to be explored with a young person (for example, if the young person is incapacitated through drink or drugs, or they or their family has been subject to violence or the threat of it, they cannot be considered to have given true consent).
 Young people over the age of 16 and under the age of 18 are not deemed able to give consent if the sexual activity is with an adult in a position of trust or a family member as defined by the Sexual Offences Act 2003.